planety/prologue/docs/index.md

 What's past is prologue.

 ## Purpose

-Prologue is a Full-Stack Web Framework which is ideal for building elegant and high performance web services.
+`Prologue` is a Web Framework written in Nim.
+It is ideal for building elegant and high performance web services.

 **Reduce magic.
 Reduce surprise.**